Feirbrand/forgeos-public/README.md

 Status: Production-validated findings with quantified business impact and proven countermeasures.

 ## Research Applications

+For specific research papers and whitepapers, see the `vulnerability-research` division.

 ### Academic Research
 - **AI Security**: Working models of identity-level vulnerability analysis